Broken Glass Jello

 • Once solid, cut each of the different flavors into small square cubes.

-• Using a 9ร—13 glass dish, gently mix the cubes together in an even layer (being very careful not to break or tear them.)
+• Lightly coat a 9ร—13 glass dish with nonstick spray and add in the cubes.
+Gently mix the four colors together in an even layer (being very careful not to break or tear them.)

-• In a medium-sized bowl, dissolve 2 envelopes of unflavored gelatin in 2 cups of hot water.
-Let the hot mixture cool slightly and then whisk in a 14 ounce can of sweetened condensed milk and 1 teaspoon vanilla.
+• In a medium-sized bowl, dissolve both envelopes of unflavored gelatin in 2 cups of hot water.
+Let the hot mixture cool slightly and then whisk in the sweetened condensed milk and vanilla.

-• Let mixture cool to the touch (If it's too warm, it could melt the Jello cubes.)
+• Let mixture cool to the touch (if it's at all warm, it will melt the Jello cubes.)
 Then evenly pour the mixture over the cubes of Jello.ย

 • Cut into squares and serve.